hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 5.3.0 =
-* Added an option to delay the hCaptcha API until the user interacts with Jetpack form.
+* Added an option to delay the hCaptcha API until the user interacts with a Jetpack form and Fluent Forms.

 = 5.2.0 =
 * Added MetForm integration.